 Dr Melanie Keene

 Dr Keene is currently working on research projects about child gardeners in the late eighteenth and early nineteenth centuries; science in juvenile periodicals; and elementary medical education and children’s bodies.
-She is affiliated with the Department of History and Philosophy of Science and supervises for Part IB of the Natural Sciences Tripos on the history of science, and for Part II of the Education Tripos.
+She is affiliated with the Department of History and Philosophy of Science and supervises for Part IB of the Natural Sciences Tripos on the history of science, for the History Tripos, and for the Education Tripos.

 History of science; history of education; history of childhood; science for children; science and literature; material culture; science and music.